Qilletni/QilletniDocs/docs/quickstart/lastfm_integration.md

         [song("Euclid" by "Sleep Token"), song("Take Me Back to Eden" by "Sleep Token"), ...]
 ```

-For more usage of the Last.Fm package, see the [Last.Fm Package Page](/packages/lastfm).
+For more usage of the Last.fm package, see the [Last.fm Package Page](/packages/lastfm).